 Jeff is a writer and a life coach.

 Okay, so he’s not a life coach.
-But he is a nationally-syndicated writer and the author of The Maxims of Manhood, a collection of essays about being a guy.
+But he is a nationally-syndicated writer and the author of four books.

-His writing has appeared in print or online in GQ, New York magazine, Glamour, VH1, Esquire, mental_floss, The Huffington Post, MTV, Los Angeles Times, Chicago Tribune, The Miami Herald, The Baltimore Sun, Detroit Free Press, and New York Daily News.
+His writing has appeared in print or online in GQ, New York magazine, Glamour, Cosmo, VH1, Esquire, mental_floss, MTV, Los Angeles Times, Chicago Tribune, Comstock’s, The Miami Herald, The Baltimore Sun, Detroit Free Press, and The Huffington Post.

 The topics?
 It varies.
-He tends to cover relationships and the “guy’s perspective,” but he has also written about film, travel, monks, architecture, books, fashion (not that he’s fashionable–see above t-shirt), sneak attacks of World War II, how to pick champagne, the intersection of math and magic, Finland’s school system, and the shortcomings of General Custer.
+He has written about relationships, film, health care, travel, the folly of juice cleanses, hashtags, monks, architecture, books, fashion (not that he’s fashionable–see above t-shirt), sneak attacks of World War II, how to pick champagne, the intersection of math and magic, Finland’s school system, and the shortcomings of General Custer.
+He also collaborated with Marc Ecko, the fashion designer and founder of Complex media, on the book Unlabel: Selling You Without Selling Out.

 He is likely the only person alive to have written for both GQ and The Knot.
-His TV appearances, where he occasionally pops up as the token male, have ranged from BBC News to the Tyra Banks Show.
+His TV appearances, where he occasionally pops up as the token male, have ranged from BBC News to The View.
 Business and marketing stuff?
 Sure, he does that too, providing customer-segmentation insights to a +$1 billion publishing company.

 Jeff is also the founding editor of ThePlunge.com, the primary website for grooms.
 (Jeff has never been a groom.)
 His relationship advice from The Plunge has been syndicated via McClatchy to a network of more than two hundred newspapers.
 Esquire has called him a “Marriage Guru.”
 (Jeff has never been married.)
 He’s cited as a “Relationship Expert,” although his ex-girlfriends might disagree.